EEEManchester/taarn_meta/SOFTWARE_USER_MANUAL.md

 start_basestation
 ```

-3. In terminal 2, start QGround Control
+3. In terminal 2, start QGround Control.
+QGround Control does not do much but needed to initialise pixhawk IMU.
 ```shell
 qgroundcontrol
 ```